 EU Sustainable Finance Taxonomy Regulation

 The EU Sustainable Finance Taxonomy creates a classification system of sustainable activities and will help to transform investment and sustainability reporting to help the EU reach its target of carbon neutrality by 2050.
-Taxonomy is now legally binding.
+The Taxonomy became legally binding in 2021.

 The EU Sustainable Finance Taxonomy (shortened to the Taxonomy), or Regulation (EU) 2020/852 is a sustainability classification system for economic activities and sectors essential to climate change mitigation and adaptation.